-We consider the problem of approximating a given symmetric tensor as a sum of rank-1 symmetric tensors.
-Concretely, given an order $n$ symmetric tensor $T\in {\rm Sym}^n(\RR^d)$ and a rank $k\in\NN$, we aim to find good minimizers for the nonconvex optimization problem
+We consider the problem of approximating a symmetric tensor as a sum of rank-1 symmetric tensors.
+Concretely, given an order $n$ symmetric tensor $T\in {\rm Sym}^n(\RR^d)$ and rank $k\in\NN$, we study the nonconvex optimization problem